 July 14 – July 23, 2020

-Depart to Pachena Bay, a 5-hour car ride that will take us to the West Coast Trail (WCT) park office where we will have a mandatory park orientation.
+Meet at the bus terminal in downtown Victoria (in front of the Royal BC Museum at #675 Beleville St.) with all of your gear.
+Bus leaves from Victoria at 6:45am.
+Take WCT shuttle bus to Bamfield at the north end of the trail (arrive at 12:45pm).
+Lunch in Bamfieldand then shuttle to the West Coast Trail (WCT) park office at Pachena Bay where we will have a mandatory park orientation.
 Set up camp that night at the Pachena Bay campground.
 This is a beautiful campground with beach access.
 This will be our first night camping and an opportunity to get introduced to the equipment (tents and stoves) and the LOLA camping system.

 We begin our trek right from the campsite.
 The first challenge we encounter is a long ladder, one of the 70 sets of ladders on the trail.
 There are also 130 bridges to cross on the journey.
 This section of the trail winds mostly through the rainforest and is very well groomed relative to the rest of the route.
 This is one of the easiest sections of the entire hike and a nice warm-up with a heavy pack.
 Because of this, we will try to cover a good distance, from 14 to 17kms.
 Camp at either Darling River or Tsocowis Creek, depending on the weather and speed of the group.

 Friday July 17 – Day 2 – Darling River to Tsusiat Falls (14km – 26km)